 If you’re addicted to prescription medication, you’re probably spending a great deal of time obtaining new prescriptions to avoid withdrawal.
 You’re probably engaging in reckless and illegal behaviors to obtain your pills.
 You may notice that your friends have long abandoned you, unable to watch you slip further down the slope of prescription medication abuse.
 You may find that you’re doing things you’d never thought you could do in order to feed your addiction.
-You are trapped in a cycle of addiction and withdrawal.
+Without help from a prescription drug addiction treatment center or hospital, you are trapped in a cycle of addiction and withdrawal.
 It doesn’t have to be this way.

 Highland Ridge Hospital is a community leader in addiction treatment, having over 25 years of experience in treating people who are chemically dependent.
-We carry our hard-won knowledge everywhere we go, helping those who come to us with compassion, care, concern, and competence.
+We carry our hard-won knowledge everywhere we go, helping those who come to our prescription drug addiction treatment center with compassion, care, concern, and competence.
 At Highland Ridge Hospital, you can learn the skills needed to get clean and lead a sober, happy life.

 How to Help A Loved One Seek Treatment